-These reasons make it highly unlikely that green growth is possible, and it is thus very irresponsible to rely on it for every decision about public policies.
+These reasons make it highly unlikely for green growth to be possible and it is thus very irresponsible to rely on it for every decision about public policies.
 Nonetheless, states currently still pretend these obstacles don't exist and still rely on a growing economy.
 The main solutions considered by politics are technical innovation and small governmental market regulations.